Pirallahi Island

-Pirallahi Island or Pirallakhi Island (Azeri: Pirallahı adası) is an island in the Caspian Sea.
-The island is part of Azerbaijan and lies off the north-eastern shore of the Apsheron Peninsula, 43 km to the east-north-east of Baku.
+Pirallahi Island, or Pirallakhi Island (Azeri: Pirallahı adası) is an island of Azerbaijan in the Caspian Sea.
+The island lies off the north-eastern shore of the Apsheron Peninsula, 43 km east-north-east of Baku.

 Geography

 The island is 11 km long and has a maximum width of 4 km.
-Administratively, Pirallahi Island belongs to the Pirallahi district of Baku.The total square of the island is 14.6 km^{2}.
-In 1968 the population of the village of Artyom-Ostrov reached 14.4 thousand people.
+Administratively, Pirallahi Island belongs to the Pirallahi district of Baku.
+The total area of the island is 14.6 km^{2}.
+In 1968 the population of the village of Artyom-Ostrov reached 14,400 people.
 The population of the island is 17,281 people (according to the 2020 census), the density is ~ 3000 people / km^{2}.

 Environment

 The island forms part of the Absheron archipelago Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of wintering whooper swans, common pochards, tufted ducks, great crested grebes and common coots, as well as breeding Caspian gulls.